Skip to main content

 8 mentions Positive Neutral Negative

 The gameplay is a mixed bag, with some players appreciating the traditional "fight and explore" mechanics and the option to select difficulty levels, which enhances accessibility.
-However, many criticize the repetitive design, lackluster plot, and poor quality visuals, likening it to low-effort RPG Maker titles.
-Overall, while the gameplay has its merits, it is often overshadowed by its generic execution and technical flaws.
+However, many criticize the repetitive design, lackluster plot, and poor execution, likening it to low-quality RPG Maker titles with generic graphics and encounter design.
+Overall, while the gameplay has its strengths, it is often overshadowed by significant flaws in storytelling and presentation.

 • “I love how you can select your level of difficulty (I always select story mode for a more visionary and involved gameplay).
 You can select arrows that show you overall where to go, because it can be easy to get lost or take too long to find your way in these games.
 This is a big plus for me.”